paypay/FullStackEngineerChallenge/README.md

 ## How to complete this challenge
 * Fork this repo in github
 * Complete the design and code as defined to the best of your abilities
 * Place notes in your code to help with clarity where appropriate.
-Make it readable enough to present to the Paytm Labs interview team
+Make it readable enough to present to the PayPay interview team
 * Complete your work in your own github repo and send the results to us and/or present them during your interview

 ## What are we looking for?
 What does this prove?